67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 Quick Overview

-LearnClash organises bar trivia questions into six rounds and three difficulty tiers.
-These 67 questions split across the classic US bar-trivia format: five themed rounds of 11 questions plus a 12-question Pop Culture Wildcard.
-Mix leans medium and hard because wager rounds decide bar trivia nights, not easy openers.
+LearnClash sorts its pub questions into six rounds and three difficulty tiers.
+The 67 below follow the classic US format: five themed rounds of 11 questions, then a 12-question Pop Culture Wildcard.
+The mix leans medium and hard on purpose.
+Wager rounds, not easy openers, are what win a close night.

 | Round | Questions | Easy | Medium | Hard |